 How Many Safety Tips Do You Follow?

 For many individuals, safety is something that is very important.
 For others, there is not nearly as much caution in the things they do.
-Whether someone is driving, walking the roads, riding a bicycle, or anything involving potential danger, it’s important to follow some safety tips in order to keep themselves and anyone around them from harm.
+Whether someone is driving, walking, riding a bicycle, or anything involving potential danger, it’s important to follow some safety tips in order to keep themselves and anyone around them from harm.
 How safe are you?
 Answer these questions and we will find out!

 When driving, which of the following do you do?

 - Follow the speed limit

 - Drive faster than the speed limit

 Whether you are driving too fast or driving too slow, you could cause a potential collision and face civil – or sometimes even criminal – liability.
 The best scenario is to drive the speed limit and make sure you are in the proper lane to avoid any potential issues.

 - Check your phone

 Doing any of the above means you are driving while distracted.
 Studies estimate that taking your eyes off the road for just 5 seconds while driving at 55 MPH is enough to travel the length of a football field.
 This can cause a serious collision.